 The revised NCD Multisectoral Action Plan (2023-2031) was prepared by a national technical consultant through WHO.
-An evaluation was conducted using the WHO NCD MAP evaluation tool on the first NCD MAP and its implementation and the current situation of NCDs and risk factor prevalence in Maldives through desk review and series of meetings with HPA NCD prevention and control program and various stakeholders.
-Accordingly, a revised Action Plan was developed based on the current evidence-based Best Buys for NCD prevention and control and plans of the NCD prevention and control program and other programs of HPA and MOH, with inputs from a wide representation of stakeholders engaged by a series of meetings held through June-September 2019 with various stakeholders in groups, and where more inputs were needed, with individuals and specific organizations.
+An evaluation was conducted using the WHO NCD MAP evaluation tool24 on the first NCD MAP and its implementation and the current situation of NCDs and risk factor prevalence in Maldives through desk review and series of meetings with HPA NCD prevention and control program and various stakeholders.
+Accordingly, a revised Action Plan was developed based on the current evidence-based Best Buys for NCD prevention and control25 and plans of the NCD prevention and control program and various stakeholders engaged by a series of meetings held through June-September 2019 with various stakeholders in groups, and where more inputs were needed, with individuals and specific organizations.